 Deloitte plays a role in various external efforts to promote ethical conduct in the business world.
 These include:

 - University of Notre Dame Deloitte Center for Ethical Leadership.
-Members of the advisory board include several Deloitte LLP (US) leaders, including Deloitte LLP Chief Ethics & Compliance Officer Glenn Stastny.
+Members of the advisory board include retired Deloitte LLP (US) leaders and the Deloitte LLP Chief Ethics and Compliance Officer.

 - Center for Professional Responsibility in Business and Society, University of Illinois College of Business.
-Glenn Stastny is a member of the advisory board.
+Deloitte US is represented on its advisory board.

 - The Ethics Centre (Canadian Centre for Ethics and Corporate Policy).
 Deloitte Canada is represented on its board of directors.

 - Cercle Ethique des Affaires (French European Business Ethics Network member).
 Deloitte France is represented.